Neillcllghn/Tablefor2/README.md

 - Jubril Akolade - My Code Institute Mentor.
 - The Code Tutors for assisting me with errors I was running into from time to time and testing my code to confirm that they were free of bugs.
 - Ian Meigh - Graduate of Code Institute who helped out checking a 404 error in regards redirecting to home page function at the very beginining of the project.
+- Rachel Lane - my girlfriend - Assisted with drafting the menu that is used on the website